drivly/kafka.do/README.md

 ## Fetch messages from Kafka topic

-The `fetch` API allows you to retrieve messages from a Kafka topic without actually consuming them and modifying the consumed offset.
+The `fetch` methods allow you to retrieve messages from a Kafka topic without actually consuming them and modifying the consumed offset.
 This is useful when you want to preview messages without affecting the state of the topic.

 ### Fetch a single message from a Kafka topic